wasp-os/wasp-os/docs/apps.rst

 Built-in
 --------

-The built-in application are summarised below but since these apps are considers to be examples they are described in detail as part of the :ref:`Wasp-os Reference Manual`:
+The built-in application are summarised below but because these apps are treated as examples they are described in detail as part of the :ref:`Wasp-os Reference Manual`:

  * :py:class:`.ClockApp`